ETHorHIL/ETHorHIL/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on exploring new opportunities in the blockchain/Ethereum/ZKp space as a PM, Ecosystem manager, Analyst or anything else
+- 🔭 I’m currently exploring new opportunities in the blockchain/Ethereum/ZKp space as a PM, ecosystem manager, analyst or anything else
 - 🌱 I’m currently learning how ZKPs work
 - 👯 I’m looking to collaborate on blockchain projects, rollups, defi
 - 🤔 I’m looking for help with ZKp circuit design